HanqingZheng-ms/office-developer-lync-evergreen-docs/docs/schema/state-availability-element.md

 mtps_version: v=office.15
 dev_langs:
 - xml
-description: "Learn Microsoft Lync Schema: Discover State Availability Element, its attributes, and availability number ranges for user status.
-Boost your Lync knowledge."
+description: Learn about the availability status in Lync 2013.
+Understand the availability number ranges and what they indicate about a user's presence status.
 ---

 # state/availability element